sdil/open-production-web-projects/README.md

-# Awesome Open Production-ready SaaS Projects
+# Awesome Open Production-ready Projects

 A curated list of real world projects that are:

+- Web service
 - In use in production
-- The source is available as Open source.
+- The source is available as Open source
+- Can be deployed locally/on-prem
 - Preferrably offered as SaaS service

 The projects are grouped by the frameworks they're built upon.

+Feel free to add more repositories here by sending a [Pull Request](https://github.com/sdil/awesome-production-open-projects).

 This project is inspired by [free-for.dev](https://free-for.dev).